 Workers lose an average of 4.6 hours per week of productive time due to a pain condition.
-According to data from the American Productivity Audit, 52% of the 28,902 workers surveyed reported having headache, back pain, arthritis, or other musculoskeletal pain in the past two weeks.
-Lost productive time from common painful conditions was estimated to be $61.2 billion per year, while 77% of lost productive time was explained by reduced work performance, not absenteeism.
+According to data from the American Productivity Audit, 52% of the 28,902 workers surveyed reported having a headache, back pain, arthritis, or other musculoskeletal pain in the past two weeks.
+Lost productive time from common painful conditions was estimated to be $61.2 billion per year, while 77% of the lost productive time was explained by reduced work performance, not absenteeism.

 8. Smoking can increase pain.

-Studies show that smoking increases your risk for back pain, and it’s also shown to increase chronic pain in people with fibromyalgia and neck pain.
+Studies show that smoking increases your risk of back pain, and it’s also shown to increase chronic pain in people with fibromyalgia and neck pain.
 Recent evidence suggests that chronic pain is even more prevalent among former smokers than it is among those who have never smoked.
 In addition, smokers with chronic pain indicate that their pain is more intense than that of nonsmokers (Mayo Clinic).